 especially mackerel, salmon, striped bass, rainbow trout, halibut, tuna, and sardines.

-How are fish oils available?
+How are they available?

 Supplements of fish oils that contain EPA and DHA are sold over the counter.
 DHA is also